-Since a couple of years; almost after 20 years of decentralization from Babiali, there is a strong tendency shown amongst the Turkish Media Groups moving back towards the inner city.
-Most of the giant media firms have returned and settled again in the city center.
+Since a couple of years ago; almost after 20 years of decentralization from Babiali, there is a strong tendency shown amongst the Turkish Media Groups towards the inner city.
+Most of the giant media firms have returned and have settled again in the city center, thus coming back to the historic Peninsula seems almost impossible for the media firms, but the participation to the yearly organizations like Babiali Festival seems improved.
+If this nostalgia for the former traditional Babiali cluster makes it possible for a retransformation at Babiali is a question and wish or the proposals for the abandoned newspaper building transforming to contact offices of media firms, news studios, museums, seminar centers, remain as further questions.
+The usage at this time is more touristic purposes like carpet, gold stores, restaurants or even park houses.

-Today the usage of former Babiali publishing area is more a touristic one, such as carpet and gold stores, restaurants or even park houses.
-Thus coming back to the historical Peninsula seems nearly impossible for the media firms, The Babiali Festival, which is yearly organized at Babiali is seen a wider interest.
-The participation of the former workers and seems improved.

-If this nostalgia for the former traditional Babiali cluster makes it possible for a retransformation of the area remains as a question or more a wish.
-There are proposals for the abandoned newspaper building like transforming into contact offices of media firms, news studios, media museums, seminar centers for journalists or media workers.

-For a sustainable, creative urban regeneration it is important to understand and respect the social, cultural economic complexities remains further as main substance.
+For a sustainable, creative urban regeneration it is important to understand and respect the social, cultural economic complexities.